LincolnSteinLab/icgc-viewer/README.md

 ![ICGC Explore](images/ICGC-Explore-Dialog.png)

 ## Explore projects
 There is also an options to search ICGC by projects.
-This allows you to see all of the associated SSMs and Genes per project in one track.
+This allows you to see all of the associated Mutations and Genes per project in one track.
 If you want to apply additional facets to a project, you'll need to use the `Explore donors, genes and mutations` dialog.
 ![ICGC Projects](images/ICGC-Projects-Dialog.png)

 # Export Types
-The following export types are supported by both Genes and SSMs.
+The following export types are supported by both Genes and Mutations.
 To export, select `Save track data` in the track dropdown.
 Note that not all track information is carried over to the exported file.
 * BED
 * GFF3
 * Sequin Table